edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 There's a great reference for all these new compiler warnings:
 https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/nullable-warnings

 These warnings help identify unsound behavior with respect to null reference types.
-If you heed these warnings and fix them, you may completely remove the possibility of having a NullReferenceException occur at runtime (one can dream, can't one?).
+If you heed these warnings and fix them, you may completely remove the possibility of having a NullReferenceException occur at run-time (one can dream, can't one?).

-If you want you can treat these warnings as errors when the code is compiling by adding the following to your CSPROJ project file:
+If you want you can treat these warnings as errors when the code is compiling, add the following to your CSPROJ project file:

 ```xml
   <PropertyGroup>